 - The novelization claims he identified her by scent before she even entered his tent, but he played along until he got bored/annoyed/angry, it's not especially clear which.

 - Lewis pulls this on Betty in Revenge of the Nerds.
 He's wearing a Darth Vader mask, and she just assumes her boyfriend is feeling kinky, and Lewis set up the situation specifically for this to happen and doesn't bother to correct her assumption.
-The sex is depicted as amazing, which the film treats as Good People Have Good Sex, although it usually doesn't take the whole trip to the fridge before the viewer realizes the Unfortunate Implications.

 - Multiplicity - A busy man starts making clones of himself to substitute at work, etc to make his life easier.
 His wife gets exceptionally horny one night while he's on a business trip and the clones are roaming about the house.
 Hilarity Ensues.
 This was lampshaded earlier in the movie where the protagonist explicitly tells his clone that this is absolutely forbidden, and while the clones tried to resist they're all, at heart, the same guy who still loves her and find they can't do it.